 Hagen, C.A. et al. (2011) Impacts of anthropogenic features on habitat use by Lesser prairie-chickens.
 In: Ecology, conservation, and management of grouse.
 Studies in Avian Biology, University of California Press, Berkeley, CA.

-U.S. Fish and Wildlife Service, Determination of threatened status for the Lesser prairie chicken; Final Rule April 10, 2014

 Determination of Threatened status for the Lesser prairie-chicken.
 U.S. Fish and Wildlife Service, April 10, 2014.

 Zhu, Z. et al. (2015) Improvement and expansion of the Fmask algorithm: cloud, cloud shadow, and snow detection for Landsats 4-7, 8, and Sentinel 2 images.
 Remote Sensing of Environment, 159: 269-277.